JinTheHuman/FootBallSportsBettingAid/README.md

 ## Instructions
 1. Download all libraries including: sklearn, pandas, numpy, beautifulSoup, matplotlib, requests
-2. Run "python pigeon_predictor.py" or "python seagull_predictor"
+2. Run "python pigeon_predictor.py" or "python seagull_predictor.py"
 4. You will have the predicted scorelines for 10 of the upcoming fixtures